frantic0/genam/README.md

 salome.salome_init()
 ```

-Because the script is running within Salome, which takes over the current working dir, we need to tell Salome where the __genam__ package is installed, like so:
+Because the script is running within Salome, which takes over the current working directory, we need to tell Salome where the __genam__ package is installed, like so:

 ```